THE LOST ART OF OZ

 Help Find the Art

-Most of the original artwork drawn to create the illustrations in The Wizard of Oz book series is missing.
+Most of the original artwork created for The Wizard of Oz book series is missing.

-The Lost Art of Oz hopes to find and bring this artwork to new light - inspiring future generations, and honoring the legacy of its creators in the process.
+The Lost Art of Oz hopes to find it and bring it to light - inspiring future generations, and honoring the legacy of its creators in the process.

 LEARN MORE